Orlando Science Charter School East Campus - Uncategorised

 Orlando Science Charter School K-8 "East Campus" boasts a robust (optional) after school club program that is available for all students.
 Clubs take place immediately after classes and dismiss before After Care (extended day).
 Check out the club guides below to view the selections for each day.
 Students in clubs will remain in that club for the full year unless they miss 3 consecutive absences.
 Students who complete the club sign up will be assigned 2-3 clubs per week and any additional clubs will be assigned upon request until we reach capacity.

-2025-2026 CLUB GUIDE
+2026-2027 CLUB GUIDE COMING SOON!

 Want a Blast from the Past?
 Click Here for Previous Years Club Guides: